-- Diffuse until dry.
-Hair will develop a cast (that hard, crunchy feel) as the gel sets in my hair – refrain from touching hair at all costs.
+- Diffuse until dry or allow to air dry the rest of the way.
+Hair will develop a cast (that hard, crunchy feel) as the gel sets in the hair – refrain from touching hair at all costs.
 Once dry, flip hair side to side every 5-10 minutes as I remember.

 Now that my hair has been styled, I’ll give it time to hang out in the gel cast while I start my morning routine (coffee, writing, starting a load of laundry, waking the kids up for school, etc).
 I try my hardest not to touch my hair at all during the drying process as this can break up the cast on my curls too soon (resulting in flat waves) and generate more frizz overall.

 This is what my hair looks like in the cast most days.
 I inherited some serious waves, but my thin, fine hair looks pretty scraggly in the gel cast, right?
 Oh well, that’s genetics for you!
 When I scrunch it out, it will look softer and fill out a bit.